 But I’m here to tell you that there are other options.
 Our current system obviously has many flaws, and maybe this is the opportunity we’ve been waiting for to fix those flaws.

-How Do We Show What Their Life’s Worth?
+How Do We Show What Their Lives are Worth?

 I’m not even going to pretend to have all the answers.
 But I do have some ideas – which I’ve shared with you all incessantly (hey, maybe my constant writing about it will convince someone!).